 \section{Introduction}

-The notion of frustration describes the situation where a spin (or several spins) in a spin model cannot find an orientation to fully minimise all the interaction energies with its neighbouring spins simultaneously (see \Cref{fig:Frustration on triangular lattice}).
-In general, frustration is caused either by competing interactions, as in the Villain model \cite{Villain_1977}, or by the lattice structure as in the triangular, face-centred cubic (fcc) and hexagonal-close-packed (hcp) lattices, with antiferromagnetic nearest neighbour exchange interactions \cite[2]{diep2004frustrated}.
-When the geometry of a lattice precludes the simultaneous minimisation of all interactions, one speaks of a geometrically frustrated system \cite{Moessner2006GeometricalF}.
+The notion of frustration describes the situation where a spin (or several spins) in a spin model cannot find an orientation to fully minimize all the interaction energies with its neighboring spins simultaneously (see \Cref{fig:Frustration on triangular lattice}).
+In general, frustration is caused either by competing interactions, as in the Villain model \cite{Villain_1977}, or by the lattice structure, as in the triangular, face-centered cubic (fcc) and hexagonal-close-packed (hcp) lattices, with antiferromagnetic nearest neighbor exchange interactions \cite{diep2004frustrated}.
+When the geometry of a lattice precludes the simultaneous minimization of all interactions, one speaks of a geometrically frustrated system \cite{Moessner2006GeometricalF}.